 Melanie Kiser has experience investigating and litigating civil antitrust matters in the telecommunications, media, technology, energy, and healthcare industries.
-Previously a trial attorney with the US Department of Justice Antitrust Division, Melanie played a key role in numerous significant matters.
-She has developed and presented the government’s second witness in a major merger trial; led third-party discovery, exhibit admissions/objections, and proposed findings of fact in a successful merger litigation; argued evidence admissibility several times in court and before a special master; and negotiated remedies in several matters.
-She has participated extensively in all phases of merger review and litigation, from taking depositions and negotiating CIDs to drafting recommendations and taking cases to trial.
-Melanie earned four Awards of Distinction for her work at the DOJ.
+During her six-year tenure with the US Department of Justice Antitrust Division, Melanie played a key role in numerous significant matters, including the Comcast-Time Warner Cable, Halliburton-Baker Hughes, Anthem-Cigna, AT&T-Time Warner Inc., and T-Mobile-Sprint transactions.
+Melanie earned four Awards of Distinction for her work at the DOJ and has participated extensively in all phases of merger review and litigation, from taking depositions and negotiating CIDs to drafting recommendations and taking cases to trial.
+She presented the government’s second witness in a major merger trial; led third-party discovery, exhibit admissions/objections, and proposed findings of fact in a successful merger litigation; and negotiated remedies in several matters.
+Since joining Axinn, Melanie has represented clients before the federal agencies, obtaining approval of several significant transactions, and counseled clients on a range of competition law issues.

 In her volunteer work, Melanie leads the Talk Saves Lives education program for the D.C.-area chapter of the American Foundation for Suicide Prevention and serves as a crisis counselor for Crisis Text Line.